CCasusensa/MapleResearch/README.md

 #### Please contribute to this section if you have anything to add!!!

-### Crc32__GetCrc32
-Called in tSecurityCheck
-A CRC of MapleStory's memory regions to check for memory edits

 ### Crc32__GetCrc32_VMCRC
 Called in tSecurityCheck
-A CRC of MapleStory's (VM ?) memory regions to check for memory edits.
-Unsure
+A CRC of MapleStory's memory regions to check for memory edits You cannot simply swap the params to a clean copy of the memory, you need to hook and swap in the middle ( after the if statements )

 Pseudo: